transhumandesign/kag-base/CONTRIBUTING.md

 This process is common to many repositories, but there are a few KAG-specific tips included as well.

-__Think of something to do!__
+- __Think of something to do!__

 	Coming up with good changes that would help the game can be tricky, but it's the first step towards any contribution.

 	Once you have an idea, talking about it in discord is a good way to gauge interest.

 	If it's a big change, it's recommended to run it past a developer first!

-__Work in a named branch__
+- __Work in a named branch__

-We suggest that you don't work in `master`, and try to avoid github's automatic `patch-n` branch naming.
+	We suggest that you don't work in `master`, and try to avoid github's automatic `patch-n` branch naming, as it's no better than a random number identifier.
 Name your branch something related to your feature like `new-bison-sprites` (use `kebab-case`).

-This makes issuing a pull request much less confusing when you get up to that stage, and leads to a more informative paper trail afterwards.
+	Working in a named branch makes issuing a pull request much less confusing when you get up to that stage, and leads to a more informative paper trail afterwards.

-__Keep changes separate__
+- __Keep changes separate__

-If you're doing concurrent work on multiple new features, please ensure that you're working on separate features in separate branches.
+	If you're doing concurrent work on multiple new features, please ensure that you're working on separate features in separate branches, to keep the PRs small and manageable.

 	We won't generally accept PRs that are a big grab-bag of changes, so to save you the work of separating the changes later it is best to keep them separate to begin with.

 	You're welcome to merge all your feature branches into your own master branch for testing of course!

 	We recommend that you _do_ merge any upstream changes from `kag-base/master` into your branch from time to time, especially if you're getting ready to submit!
 This helps ensure that merging your changes goes as smoothly as possible.
 Just be careful not to merge any of your own stray changes in at the same time.

-__Make and test your changes__
+- __Make and test your changes__

 	Now that you've got everything set up, it's time to do the actual work!
 Modify scripts, images, or config files to your heart's content to implement whatever it is you have schemed up.

 	Try to commit often!
 Don't worry too much about a messy history at first - you'll get the hang of it.

-__Submitting your pull request__
+- __Submitting your pull request__

 	Once your changes are ready for us to review for integration, it's time to actually submit the pull request!
 You can see a detailed overview from github [here](https://help.github.com/articles/about-pull-requests/).
+We've got a PR template to keep formatting consistent.

-Pick a good, descriptive name that lets us know what it is that your PR contributes. _Added Support for Logging Match Outcomes_ is a fine name! _Match Logging Changes_ is a bit less good.
+	Pick a good, descriptive name that lets us know what it is that your PR contributes. _Added Support for Logging Match Outcomes_ is a fine name! _Logging Changes_ is a bit less good.

-Also, try to include as detailed a description as you can manage; this makes reviewers' lives easier checking if changes make sense, and provides a good jumping-off-point for a discussion where needed.
+	Also, try to include as detailed a description as you can manage; this makes reviewers' lives easier when checking if changes make sense, and provides a good jumping-off-point for a discussion where needed.

-Screenshots and gifs of your contribution are encouraged :)
+	Screenshots and gifs of your contribution are encouraged! :)

 	If your github account name is not identical to your KAG username, or you'd like to use a different name, please let us know who we should credit for the contribution!

-__If your pull request requires changes__
+- __If your pull request requires changes__

 	Try not to be discouraged!
 We will generally optimistically merge as many changes as we can, but sometimes changes just aren't ready for primetime, or aren't suitable for the community.

 	We ask that you engage with us and the community about your changes in the PR discussion thread on github, or in `#development` on discord.
 We're sure to be able to work something out!

-__Once your pull request is merged__
+- __Once your pull request is merged__

 	Celebrate!
 Your changes will be included with the next public release of the game for everyone to enjoy.
 We look forward to more contributions from you in the future!

 ## Commit Message Format